fileturn/fileturn_gem/README.md

 ## Account Details

-You can also fetch account details like how much credit you have.
+You can fetch account details like credits count.

 	FileTurn::Account.load # fetch data from server
 	FileTurn::Account.credits